wangziqi2013/wangziqi2013.github.io/_posts/2019-08-07-the-superfluous-load-queue.markdown

 When a store becomes committed and ready to be written into L1 (i.e. at the head of the store buffer, which in many designs is combined with the store queue; We assume a combined design), if the "sentinel" bit is set, we block the store as well as all stores that follow from being written.
 The blocking of stores will only be released when the load instruction whose ROB index matches the "ROB index" field of the blocked store reaches the head of the ROB.
-The ROB checks the
+The ROB checks the "store queue index" field of a load instruction when it commits, and notifies the store queue/store buffer that a load will commit.
+Note that multiple load instructions may attempt to unblock the same store, but only the youngest of them will succeed (this happens if the multiple loads speculated on the same store).